datopian/tech.datopian.com/frontend/theming/hello-world/README.md

   <p>Hello world, how are you?</p>
 ```

 Save the file.
-If you're running the app in dev mode, it should re-load automatically, and show you the update to the home page template.
+If you're running the app in [dev mode](/frontend/#installation), it should re-load automatically, and show you the update to the home page template.

 ![Hello world!](../../../img/hello_world.png)

 Congratulations :tada:

-## Change styles
+## Changing styles

 Default stylesheets are imported in the `views/base.html` so you can either extend them or replace it by creating your own `base.html` template.
 Let's replace `home.html` and `base.html` so we can see how you can add your own CSS: